Pterostylis incognita: Taxonomy and naming

-The Sale greenhood was first formally described in 2009 by David Jones and given the name Hymenochilus incognitus from a specimen collected near Sale in 1895 by Miss M. Wise.
+Sale greenhood was first formally described in 2009 by David Jones and given the name Hymenochilus incognitus from a specimen collected near Sale in 1895 by Miss M. Wise.
 The description was published in The Orchadian.
 In 2010 Gary Backhouse changed the name to Pterosylis incognita.
 The specific epithet (incognita) is a Latin word meaning "unknown".

 Distribution and habitat

 Pterostylis incognita probably grew in grassland or in grassy forest near Sale.

 Conservation

 No scientific collections of this species have been made for more than one hundred years and it is presumed to be extinct.